Table of Contents

 Language Requirements for Ausbildung

-Eligibility Criteria for International Applicants
+Ausbildung in Germany For Foreigners: Eligibility Criteria for International Applicants

 Age and Educational Qualifications

-- Realschulabschluss: Comparable to substantive secondary education.
+- Realschulabschluss: Equivalent to a more academically inclined secondary education.

 Language Proficiency Requirements